 The law of evidence in Pakistan is codified in the Qanun-e-Shahadat Order 1984.
-Before trial, each party is required to file a list of witness and documents that they intend to present during the trial.
-The claimant has the right to begin the evidence followed by the defendant.
+Before trial, each party is required to file a list of witnesses and documents that they intend to present during the trial.
+The claimant has the right to begin the evidence, followed by the defendant.

 The evidence of the witness of fact or an expert is given orally in the presence of the judge or a commission appointed by the court.
 The evidence of the witnesses is taken down in writing in a narrative form by or under the directions of the judge or commission.
+In the recent amendments to the Code of Civil Procedure 1908 in Punjab, Khyber Pakhtunkhwa and Islamabad Capital Territory, provision has been made for evidence and the proceedings thereof to also be recorded by audio and video

-A witness is first examined-in-chief by its own counsel.
+A witness is first examined-in-chief by the counsel of the party calling the witness.
 In some instances, evidence-in-chief is conducted by the witness reaffirming the contents of his or her affidavit in evidence in the presence of the court or the commission.
+In the recent amendments to the Code of Civil Procedure 1908 in Punjab, Khyber Pakhtunkhwa and Islamabad Capital Territory, provision has been made for the affidavit in evidence to be construed as the examination-in-chief.
 The witness is also asked to present documents filed in support of the affidavit in evidence.
-Following the examination-in-chief, the opposing counsel is invited to orally cross examine the witness.
-Thereafter, the witnesses own counsel may re-examine the witness.
+Following the examination-in-chief, the opposing counsel is invited to cross-examine the witness orally.
+Thereafter, the counsel of the party calling the witness may re-examine the witness.

-Any documents sought to be relied on are presented by the relevant witness during the examination-in-chief and documents with which a presumption of truth is attached can be produced in evidence through statement of the counsel of the party who wants to produce it in his or her evidence.
+Any documents sought to be relied on are presented by the relevant witness during the examination-in-chief and documents with which a presumption of truth is attached can be produced in evidence under a statement of the counsel of the party who wants to produce such documents as evidence.